1993 New Zealand rugby league tour of Great Britain and France: 3rd Test

 Great Britain wrapped up the series 3-0 with a commanding 29-10 win at Headingley in Leeds.

 After New Zealand lost the second test, and the series, coach Howie Tamati selected Aaron Whittaker at halfback over the incumbent captain, Gary Freeman.
 After the match Tamati stated "I didn't believe I could win with Gary, it didn't come off but I believe the decision I made gave us a chance, whereas before we had no chance."

 The match was highlighted by an 80-metre try to Lions fullback Jonathan Davies.

 France

 French Test

 The Kiwis restored some pride by defeating France 36-11 in the test in Carcassonne.

 Aftermath

+Following the 0–2–1 series loss to Australia and the 3–0 whitewash by Great Britain, Howie Tamati stepped down as New Zealand's head coach.
 Frank Endacott was appointed the new New Zealand coach from 1994.
 The Kiwis were next in Great Britain for the 1995 Rugby League World Cup.